OfekAzumi/py_delme_calculator/Readme.md

 # Calculator
-    calculated and prints to logger if error
+    calculates and prints to logger if error

 # Methods
     Multipication